Sidrcs/vet_clinics_db/README.md

 <h3>Attribute information of datasets:</h3>

-<code>madison_demographics</code> stores socio-demographic indicators which are retrieved from American Community Survey (ACS) 2016-20 describe economic conditions with better dimensions like Gini Index of income inequality, median income and help analyze veternary deserts situation in Madison, WI.
+<code>madison_demographics</code> stores socio-demographic indicators which are retrieved from the American Community Survey (ACS) 2016-20, describe economic conditions with better dimensions like the Gini Index of income inequality, median income and help analyze veterinary deserts situation in Madison, WI.
 The data is sourced from <a href = "https://foodsecurity.wisc.edu/downloaddata">Applied Population Laboratory (APL)</a>

 <ul>
     <li><code>noveh1620_est</code>: Households without vehicle, % (2016-20)</li>